 This recipe is for all of my grilled vegetable lovers out there.
-It’s simple to make – just grill veggies and blend dressing (literally) – and requires just 30 minutes start to finish.
+It’s simple to make – just grill veggies and blend dressing (literally) – and requires just 30 minutes from start to finish.

 Roasted chickpeas are an optional add-in for extra protein and fiber to take this from side dish to entrée with virtually no extra time and little effort.
 Just roast them while your corn is grilling.
 Garbanzos for the win!

-That dressing, though.
+That dressing though.

 Think zesty sun-dried tomatoes blended with fresh lemon juice, basil, olive oil, garlic, and a touch of maple and salt and pepper for flavor balance.
 Super creamy, flavorful, and perfect on top of these smoky grilled vegetables.